-At this time I will use a strengths-based approach, applying the 'F-words' in Childhood Disability.
+At this time I will use a strengths-based approach, applying the "'F-words' for Child Development."
 These are grounded in the World Health Organization's International Classification of Functioning, Disability and Health (the ICF).
-F-Words in Childhood Disability are described in a published paper written by CanChild's Drs.
+'F-words' for Child Development are described in a published paper written by CanChild's Drs.
 Rosenbaum and Gorter, titled: "The 'F-words' in Childhood Disability: I swear this is how we should think!"
-These six F-words, that the authors state should be the focus in all discussions about childhood disability, are: Function, Family, Fitness, Fun, Friends, and Future.
+These six F-words, that the authors state should be the focus in all discussions about childhood disability, are: Functioning, Family, Fitness, Fun, Friends, and Future.